zettsu-t/sudokusse/sudokusse.md

 ## Solving Sudoku puzzles with Rust

-You can build a [Rust Sudoku solver](sudoku_rust/src/main.rs), measure how long it takes to solve puzzles, and check whether their solutions are correct.
-To do it, the make command below builds C++ and Rust based executable, run them and compare their solutions.
+You can build a [Rust Sudoku solver](sudoku_rust/src/main.rs), measure how long it takes to solve puzzles and check whether their solutions are correct.
+To do it, the make command below builds C++ and Rust-based executable, run them and compare their solutions.

 ```bash
 $ make all rust